DreamAmbitious/terraform_ibmcloud_vpc/readme.md

 We use the resource group for provisioning of infrastructure already exists.
 Per this project, namespace means resource group name.
 Terraform's data is used for retrieving the resource group id.

 ### Pictorial Representation
-As said, a simple provisioning has multiple dependencies on other cloud resources, which is ought to be done in specific order, for example subnet needs to be created after vpc.
+A simple provisioning has multiple dependencies on other cloud resources, which is ought to be done in specific order, for example subnet needs to be created after vpc.

 ![demo](./demo.png)

+**Few of the resources could be provisioned parallely so as to speed-up, parallelism can be controlled.**

 ## Terraform Components
 Any terraform component comprises of the following,